![]() |

 Stores parameters used to draw a QGraphicsItem More... | |

-Graphics View uses a BSP (Binary Space Partitioning) tree to provide very fast item lookup.
-The view can display large scenes in real time and smoothly, even when there are millions of items.
+The graphics view system uses a BSP (Binary Space Partitioning) tree to provide very fast item lookup.
+The view can display scenes in real time with smooth animation, even when there are millions of items.

-QGraphicsView provides the view widget which displays the contents of a scene.
-You can attach several views to the same scene to provide several viewports into the same data set.
+QGraphicsView is the view widget which displays and manages the items in a scene.
+Multiple views can be attached to the same scene to show the same items in different ways.
 The view widget is a scroll area and provides scroll bars for navigating through large scenes.
 To enable OpenGL support set a QGLWidget as the viewport by calling QGraphicsView::setViewport().

-The view receives input events from the keyboard and mouse and translates them to scene events.
+The view receives input events from the keyboard and mouse and then translates these into scene events.
 The coordinates are mapped to scene coordinates before the event is sent to the scene.

-Using its transformation matrix, QGraphicsView::transform(), the view can transform the scene's coordinate system.
-This allows advanced navigation features such as zooming and rotation.
-QGraphicsView also provides methods for translating between view and scene coordinates, like QGraphicsView::mapToScene() and QGraphicsView::mapFromScene().
+Using a transformation matrix the view can transform the scene's coordinate system.
+This allows navigation features such as zooming and rotation.
+QGraphicsView contains methods for translating between view and scene coordinates, like QGraphicsView::mapToScene() and QGraphicsView::mapFromScene().

 Items have a local coordinate system and QGraphicsItem has methods for converting between item and scene coordinates.
 There are also methods to transform the local coordinate system using a matrix.
 This is useful for rotating and scaling individual items.

-Items can contain other child items.
+An item can contain other child items.
 Parent item transformations are inherited by all children.
-Regardless of an item's accumulated transformation, all the QGraphicsItem methods still use local coordinates.
+Regardless of an item's accumulated transformation all the QGraphicsItem methods still use local coordinates.

-There are three effective coordinate systems in a Graphics View: item coordinates, scene coordinates, and view coordinates.
-To simplify implementation, Graphics View provides methods which map between the three coordinate systems.
+There are three coordinate systems in a graphics view.
+There are methods which map between the three coordinate systems.

-When rendering, Graphics View's scene coordinates correspond to QPainter logical coordinates.
+When rendering a scene the scene coordinates correspond to the QPainter logical coordinates.
 View coordinates are the same as device coordinates.
 Refer to the Coordinate System documentation for more information about the relationship between logical coordinates and device coordinates.

-Items live in their own local coordinate system.
-Their coordinates are usually centered around its center point (0, 0), and this is also the center for all transformations.
+Items exist in their own local coordinate system.
+These coordinates are usually centered around the center point (0, 0) and this is also the center for all transformations.
 Geometric primitives in the item coordinate system are often referred to as item points, item lines, or item rectangles.

 When creating a custom item, item coordinates are all you need to worry about, QGraphicsScene and QGraphicsView will perform all transformations for you.
 This makes it very easy to implement custom items.
 For example, if you receive a mouse press or a drag enter event, the event position is given in item coordinates.
 QGraphicsItem::contains() is a virtual method which returns true if a certain point is inside the item, otherwise false is returned.